 Vegetarian Food in Spain: 11 Common Spanish Dishes

 1. Zanahorias Aliñadas (Marinated Carrots)

-This has to be one of my favorite cold tapas in all of Spain.
+This has to be one of my favorite vegetarian tapas in all of Spain.
 The trick is to parboil the carrots so that they are just tender, but not at all mushy.
-Then it’s just a high quality extra virgin olive oil, vinegar, garlic, cumin, and other herbs and spices.
+Then it’s just a high-quality extra virgin olive oil, vinegar, garlic, cumin, and other herbs and spices.
 A day or two in the fridge only adds to their flavor.
 Check out this delicious marinated carrots recipe.

 2. Tortilla de Patata (Spanish Potato Omelette)

 This potato omelette is one of the most representative dishes of all of Spain and it also happens to be vegetarian.
 Consisting of olive oil, eggs, potatoes, and (often debated) onions, this is a Spanish food that it seems everyone in Spain knows how to make and loves to eat.
 Whether for lunch, snack-time, or dinner (but not breakfast!), served hot, cold, between bread, or with ketchup and mayonnaise, a slice of tortilla is always a safe choice!

 Get the best tortilla de patatas recipe here.

 3. Calamares del Campo (Country Style Calamari/Fried Vegetables)